Mulki, India

-Mulki, also anglicized as Moolki, is a panchayat town located in Mulki taluk in Dakshina Kannada district in the Indian state of Karnataka.
-It is on the banks of Shambhavi River, and was originally referred to as Moolikapur, which, sometime later, evolved into its current name.
-A small town with people of diverse religions, it is 10 km north of Suratkal.
+Mulki, also anglicized as Moolki, is a panchayat town located in Mulki taluk of Dakshina Kannada district in the Indian state of Karnataka.
+It is located on the Kanara coast, and also lies on the banks of the Shambhavi River.

+Mulki is a small town with residents belonging to different religious communities.
+It is situated approximately 10 km north of Suratkal.
 Karnad is a locality within Mulki.

 Geography

-It has an average elevation of 7 metres.

-It is in the Karavalli region of Karnataka, which is suitable for agriculture and building factories.
-It is next to the River Shambhavi, which originates from Kudremukh and ends at Sasthithlu Beach with the Arabian Sea.
+Mulki has an average elevation of 7 metres above mean sea level.
+It is located in the Karavalli region of Karnataka, an area noted for its suitability for agriculture and industrial development.
+The town lies along the banks of the Shambhavi River, which originates in Kudremukh and flows into the Arabian Sea at Sasthithlu Beach.

 Etymology

-Historians say that the name is derived from the word 'herb'.
-'Herb' means medicine.
-The word 'herb' is found in both Kannada and Tulu.
-The name 'Mulike' is derived from the presence of many herb plants in this village.
-The same name became 'Mulke' and gradually became 'Mulki'.
-One of the most special things is that this Mulki area, which now appears to us as a big city, did not exist for about 400 years.
-The Shambhavi River was flowing in this direction.
+According to local historians, the name Mulki is derived from the word for "herb," meaning medicinal plant, a term found in both Kannada and Tulu.
+The name Mulike is believed to have originated from the abundance of medicinal plants in the area.
+Over time, Mulike is said to have evolved into Mulke and subsequently into Mulki.

+Historical accounts also suggest that the present-day settlement did not exist in its current form around 400 years ago, when the course of the Shambhavi River is believed to have flowed differently through the region.

 History

-Today's Karnad (Karnad) was a riverside town at that time.
-Foreign travelers wrote that in 1623 AD, Karnad was a trading center on the banks of the river.
-According to the Italian travelers Barbos (1516 AD) and Dellavelli (1623 AD), the present-day Mulki area was flooded at that time.
-But over time, the river changed its course.
-Then the water came and the place where the present Mulki.
-The Savant dynasty, which ruled from the 14th to the 18th century, initially made Elingje its capital.
-He was then transferred to Seemanthoor.
-From there he was transferred to Padupanambur.
-There is still a royal family in Padupanambur.
-The book 'Mulkiya Savantaru' written by the folk scholar Muddu Moodubelle is a tribute to the entire history of Mulki.
+Present-day Karnad was historically a riverside settlement.
+Accounts by foreign travellers indicate that, in 1623 AD, Karnad functioned as a trading centre on the banks of the river.
+According to the Italian travellers Barbosa (1516 AD) and Della Valle (1623 AD), the area corresponding to present-day Mulki was inundated during that period.
+Over time, changes in the course of the river led to the emergence of land on which Mulki later developed.

+The Savant dynasty, which ruled the region from the 14th to the 18th century, initially established its capital at Elingje.
+The capital was later shifted successively to Seemanthoor and then to Padupanambur, where the royal family continues to reside.
+The book Mulkiya Savantaru, written by folk scholar Muddu Moodubelle, documents the history of Mulki and the Savant rulers.

-Historically, the region was known as Volalanke (also spelled Olalanke), a name that likely referred to its location as an "island within a river," since it was once surrounded by the Shambhavi River.
-Over time, shifts in the river's course connected the area to the mainland.
-In the 16th century, the noted saint and poet Kanakadasa is believed to have visited the town and renamed it Mulki, possibly derived from the Kannada word moolike (meaning "herb") due to the area's lush vegetation, or from the Urdu word mulk (meaning "land").
+Historically, the region was known as Volalanke (also spelled Olalanke), a name believed to refer to its geographical character as an "island within a river," as it was once surrounded by the Shambhavi River.
+Subsequent shifts in the river's course connected the area to the mainland.
+In the 16th century, the saint and poet Kanakadasa is believed to have visited the town and renamed it Mulki.
+The name is variously thought to be derived either from the Kannada word moolike (meaning "herb"), reflecting the area's vegetation, or from the Urdu word mulk (meaning "land").

-Mulki is also home to the historic Sri Lakshmi Venkatesha Temple, a prominent religious and cultural center in the town.
-The temple, known locally as SLVT, is dedicated to Lord Venkatesha (a form of Vishnu) and plays a significant role in the spiritual life of the community.
-It attracts devotees from across the region and is known for its traditional rituals, festivals, and cultural events.
+Mulki is also home to the historic Sri Lakshmi Venkatesha Temple, a significant religious and cultural centre in the town.
+The temple, locally known as SLVT, is dedicated to Lord Venkatesha, a form of Vishnu.
+It attracts devotees from across the region and is associated with traditional rituals, festivals, and cultural activities.